Koena-C/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the results of POWER divided BY divide
+script that displays the result of BREATH to the power of LOVE